Care arrangements when parents have separated

-Once you’ve filed your application, usually a Family Court Judge will consider it and decide what the next steps in the case should be.
-The judge will do this in his or her own office (called “chambers”); you won’t be present for this.
+Once you’ve submitted your application, usually a Family Court Judge will read it and decide what the next steps in the case should be.
+The judge will do this in their own office (called “chambers”); you won’t be there for this.

 Each conference will be run by a Family Court Judge.
 The conferences can be held by telephone or video-conference in some cases.
 After each conference, you’ll be given a written record of the directions or orders made by the judge at the conference.

-Will the process be the same for all Parenting Order cases?
+Is the process the same for all Parenting Order cases?

-The process will be different, however, if it’s an urgent case – these follow the “without notice track” (see below “What happens in urgent cases?”).
+The process will be different if it’s an urgent case – these follow the “without notice track”.
+See below “Urgent cases: The “without notice” track”

-There’s also a special simplified process – the “simple track” – if you’ve merely applied for a Consent Order (which is where both sides want the same thing and ask the judge to make this into a Court Order), or if the other parent hasn’t responded to your application (see below, “The ‘simple track’ where both sides agree”).
+There’s also a special shorter process – the “simple track”.
+If you just apply for a Consent Order (which is where both sides agree on the care arrangements and ask the judge to make this into a Court Order), or if the other parent hasn’t responded to your application.
+See below, “The ‘simple track’ where both sides agree”

 What happens at an issues conference?

-An issues conference will be held early on in your case, unless the judge directs you to Family Dispute Resolution first (see below, “Directions for counselling and Family Dispute Resolution in some cases”).
-The purpose of an issues conference is for the judge to meet with both of you and identify exactly what the disputed issues are.
-The judge can then make various directions for how your case should best be dealt with.
+An issues conference will be held early on in your case.At an issues conference, the judge will meet with both of you and identify exactly what the issues are.
+The judge will then decide how your case should best be dealt with.

 The judge will speak to you directly to find out what the key disagreements are.

-At the end of the conference, the judge will direct that the case will go either to a settlement conference (see below) or to a final court hearing.
+At the end of the conference, the judge will decide that the case will go either to a settlement conference (see below) or to a final court hearing.

 What happens at a settlement conference?

-The purpose of a settlement conference is to try to reach agreement on the issues in dispute (or some of them), so that a court hearing isn’t necessary.
+The purpose of a settlement conference is to try to reach an agreement so that a court hearing isn’t necessary.

 The judge will run the conference.
-You can ask to bring a support person with you, and the judge must allow this unless there’s a good reason not to.
+You can ask to bring a support person with you.

-If the conference does resolve the dispute (or some of the disputed issues), the judge can make a consent order, which is a court order that gives effect to what you’ve agreed.
+If the conference does resolve the dispute (or some of the disputed issues), the judge can make a Consent Order, which is a court order that turns what you’ve agreed into an order that can be enforced by the court.
 The consent order must then be obeyed like any other court order.